slashtechno/dash-of-pi/README.md

 - Video is recorded as **MJPEG** files (.mjpeg) with frame-level atomicity, ensuring data integrity even if power fails mid-recording
 - MJPEG is a sequence of JPEG-compressed frames with configurable quality (see `mjpeg_quality` config)

-**On-Demand AVI Generation:**
+**On-Demand MP4 Generation:**
-- Use the dashboard "Generate Video" section to create downloadable AVI files on-demand
+- Use the dashboard "Generate Video" section to create downloadable MP4 files on-demand
-- Choose either **Lifetime** (all MJPEG files) or **Custom Date Range**
+- Select either "Lifetime" (all footage) or custom date range
-- AVI files are re-encoded using MPEG-4 codec at configurable bitrate (see `avi_bitrate` config)
+- MP4 files are re-encoded using MPEG-4 codec at high quality (q=2)
-- Generated AVI files are streamed directly to the user and not stored on disk
+- Generated MP4 files are streamed directly to the user and not stored on disk

 **Storage Accounting:**
 - Only MJPEG files count toward the storage cap